The Guardian newspaper revealed they had seen internal English FA documents that confirm the following decisions related to futsal;

 The top tier senior futsal competitions in England are closer in resemblance to local amateur competitions than the attractive championships they need to be, lacking basic marketing such as a dedicated website.

-Few competitions for youth futsal players exist so they find it hard to have opportunities to competes.
-This has led to those successes where children become convinced of its merits sometimes feeling forced to focus on other sports.
+Few competitions for youth futsal players exist so they find it hard to have opportunities to compete.
+This has led to those successes where children become convinced of its merits transitioning to other sports where there is more competition provision.